cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 # Persistent Homology

 Most real-world systems generate data that has an underlying shape.
-With shape comes a topological structure.
+With shape comes topological structure.
 Persistent Homology studies how topological features appear and disappear across multiple scales within data.
 It finds applications in a wide range of fields among which computational biology, finance, image processing and many others.

 The theory presented in these notes is based on the lecture notes Introduction to Persistent Homology [^1].
 They are intended as a condensed summary of the material, and any mistakes are my own.
 I am grateful to the author for making this material publicly available.